Bedrock-OSS/bedrock-wiki/docs/animation-controllers/animation-controllers-intro.md

 -   `ground`
 -   `flying`

-You can note that `"default_state": "ground"` means that our Animation Controller will begin in the `ground` state.
+You can note that `"initial_state": "ground"` means that our Animation Controller will begin in the `ground` state.

 <CodeHeader>RP/animation_controllers/helicopter.ac.json#animation_controllers/controller.animation.helicopter/states</CodeHeader>